dylan-slack/Fooling-LIME-SHAP/readme.md

 You should be able to run the code now!

 We provide a short walk through on COMPAS in `COMPAS_Example.ipynb`.
 This is a nice place to get started to see how our method works.
-Experiments can be found in `compas_experiment.py`, `cc_experiment.py`, and `german_experiment.py`.
+Applications of the attack on each data set can be found in `compas_experiment.py`, `cc_experiment.py`, and `german_experiment.py`.

 <!-- ## Intuition